 Then, all of a sudden, we were enmeshed in planning a wedding.
 And getting married.
 And working.
 And then it was too late to sign up for the dang thing!
 We scrambled.
 Over four months of training was not about to go down the drain!
 We luckily found a marathon a week after the CA one was scheduled so our training plan would work out.

 Even better, It was in Tucson!
 My wonderful in-laws live in Phoenix so we made a weekend out of it.
 Things got somewhat hairy since we kind of unexpectedly moved the weekend prior to the race.
 The race was on December 11th which also meant that our Big Drive to Arizona for Christmas was lurking.
-We hunkered down, though, and flew to Phoenix on a Friday afternoon.
-Saturday we drove the two hours to Tucson and checked into our hotel.

 There were all sorts of neat-o southwest decorations on the grounds.